EvercityEcosystem/evercity-chain/README.md

 - Carbon Credit Passport - Entity for registering carbon credits as assets
 - Carbon Offset Certificate - Entity for granting certificates for carbon emissions offsetting using carbon credits

-- You can find more info about carbon credits flow in this [docimentation](https://github.com/EvercityEcosystem/evercity-chain/blob/master/pallets/evercity-carbon-credits/README.md)
+You can find more info about carbon credits flow in this [documentation](https://github.com/EvercityEcosystem/evercity-chain/blob/master/pallets/evercity-carbon-credits/README.md)

 # 5. Evercity project scenario

-Here is the basic scenario on of Smart Sustainable Bond Protocol:
+Here is the basic scenario of Smart Sustainable Bond Protocol with Carbon Credits:

  - Issuer, having registered on the platform, creates a description of the future project, posts all financial and technical documentation and estimates the minimum and maximum amount of investment that it requires.
+If issuer wants to create carbon credits according to the project performance he can provide metadata which describes distribution parts for investors and other roles.
 For these investments, Issuer configures a sustainability-linked bond, the Bond Units of which will be bought by Investors.
 Documents and data about the project are checked and certified by participants with the role of Auditors, who publicly confirm the accuracy of the information provided by Issuer.
 After the final approvals, the bond becomes available for study by Investors

  - Investor, having studied the project, decides to invest.
 To record the fact of buying bonds and transferring funds to Issuer, the Investor needs to exchange fiat funds for a platform token with the help of a custodian bank.
 In order to do so, he creates an application for the issue of a certain amount of EVERUSD token, which will be sent to its balance as soon as the custodian bank receives all documents confirming the payment